Tear Gas Sparks Public Health Anxiety in Hong Kong

 Chan works at the market in Sheung Shui, an area in northern Hong Kong.
 In November, the district’s center — where the market, a sprawling park, a library, and shopping malls are clustered — was wreathed in tear gas for five consecutive days as police fought running battles with anti-government protesters.

-Tear gas canisters landed on the second floor of the market, sparking fears that produce would be contaminated.
+Tear gas was fired up to the second floor of the market, sparking fears that produce would be contaminated.
 Local Facebook groups blew up with comments from concerned residents who said they wouldn’t be shopping there for at least a month.

 Related Stories